JuliaGPU/CUDA.jl/docs/src/usage/multigpu.md

 used with another device.
 That means you cannot allocate a `CuArray`, switch devices, and use that object.
 Similar restrictions apply to library objects, like CUFFT plans.

-To avoid this difficulty, you can use unified memory that is accessible from all devices.
+To avoid this difficulty, you can use unified memory that is accessible from all devices:
-These APIs are available through high-level wrappers, but not exposed by the `CuArray` constructors yet:

 ```julia
 using CUDA